 Patricia Hughey, after a 35-year career in IT decided to use retirement to take her yoga practice to the next level and became a certified teacher at Raja Yoga.
 She credits her yoga practice with keeping her happy, healthy, and medication-free in her 60s and so is especially interested in the benefits yoga brings later in life.
 She loves sharing her practice and experience with students of all ages.
 Namaste!

 Jenna Rupert is a vinyasa yoga teacher and holistic health coach who’s passionate about sharing wellness with her community.
 Her classes have a friendly and welcoming energy that focus on mindful movement, deep breathing, and meditation.
-You will explore how to find safe alignment throughout her vinyasa flows while building strength, maintaining stability, and finding balance on and off the mat.
+Jenna teaches in the after school kids yoga program on Monday afternoons.

 Tierney Kidd comes to yoga from a background in ballet.
 She grew up in Wichita, KS and moved to NYC and performed professionally with the New York Theatre Ballet Company.
 Tierney is a 200 Hour RYT whose approach to Vinyasa yoga is holistic, balancing energy through breath and movement.
 She focuses on correct alignment, Pranayama breathing and likes to occasionally choreograph some fun and interesting Vinyasa flows.